Alliance of Technology and Women

 WE ARE: a group of real estate professionals who provide support & networking information to our members within the DFW area.
 Our group consists of active job-seekers & employed professionals who may want to change jobs.
 We are a support group with members sharing networking contracts & job leads.

 Rotary is a worldwide organization of more than 1.2 million business, professional, and community leaders.
 Members of Rotary clubs, known as Rotarians, provide humanitarian service, encourage high ethical standards in all vocations, and help build goodwill and peace in the world.

 Founded in 1920, the Salesmanship Club of Dallas is an organization dedicated to improving the lives of children and their families in the greater Dallas area.

-Sales & Marketing Executives International (SMEI) is the worldwide organization dedicated to ethical standards, continuing professional development, knowledge sharing, centering students and advancing free enterprise.
+Sales & Marketing Executives International (SMEI) is a worldwide organization dedicated to ethical standards, continuing professional development, knowledge sharing, centering students, and advancing free enterprise.

 Society for Human Resource Management http://www.shrm.org

 The Society for Human Resource Management (SHRM) is the world's largest association devoted to human resource management.
 Representing more than 210,000 individual members, the Society's mission is to serve the needs of HR professionals by providing the most essential and comprehensive resources available.
 As an influential voice, the Society's mission is also to advance the human resource profession to ensure that HR is recognized as an essential partner in developing and executing organizational strategy.